 In such a world, women have access to all resources and are represented in decision making positions on an equal basis with men.
 In such a world, no woman lives in fear of violence.

 Here at the Zonta Club of Wellington, we're a diverse group of women who come together to organise projects and events to support our local charities.
-We do this because of our commitment to empowering women through service and advocacy.
+We do this because of our commitment to build a better world for women and girls.